 This feature is also available in the Starter edition (beta). |

-IPFs offer several ways to explore contributor behavior:
+IPFs offer many ways to explore contributor behavior:

 - The main diagram summarizes all the paths contributors took.